anika-mim/CareerIQ/README.md

 <<<<<<< HEAD
 # CareerIQ - AI-Powered Job Market Intelligence Platform

-CareerIQ is a minimalist portfolio project that helps job seekers understand how competitive they are in the Canadian job market.
+CareerIQ is a minimalist project that helps job seekers understand how competitive they are in the Canadian job market.

 Users upload a resume, the app extracts career signals, compares them with job posting data, and returns practical insights such as match scores, missing skills, high-demand skills, and a focused learning roadmap.